 19. Customer Experience Will Continue to be a Focus

 A classic case is with a mid-segment Chinese brand like OnePlus, which has been innovating with every launch they make—from dash charging to frequent patch updates that Android users always ask for, to respecting every flagship they launch and promising Android Oreo updates.
 Dash charging—this is something a lot of leading brands have failed to recognize, even today.
 Almost every query or concern has been directly addressed by the social media/leadership team at OnePlus, truly living up to their brand positioning of #NeverSettle.
 Brands should use 360 degree/all marketing channels to hear the customers’ voices and address them in public.
-Adopting social media listening tool such as Crowdfire or SocialPilot would be crucial to hearing customer conversations online.
+Adopting social media listening tool such as SocialPilot would be crucial to hearing customer conversations online.

 20. Bitcoin and Blockchain – Marketing Implications